 Take a look at the Könyvtár/Library section for more information.

-The cost will be $200 for the group per day and $29 per hour for individual supervision between the modules.
+The cost will be $200 for the group per day for the Modules and this price also includes 50 minutes of individual supervision between the Modules.
 This means that if there are 10 people in the core training group, one day will cost 20USD (~7500 HUF) for one member.

 Glenn Kristoffersson is a registered psychologist and a teacher and supervisor in ISTDP.
 He has specialized in the application of the graded format of ISTDP with Allan Abbass and also with John Rathauser for the standard format of ISTDP.
 Glenn works clinically in an outpatient psychiatry unit where he is treating the effects of complex trauma.
 In parallel with this he works with therapy, supervision and education in private practice.
 He arranges both introductory courses in ISTDP and teaches at the three year core training in Stockholm as a member of the Swedish ISTDP Institute.